aptech/docs/docs/CR-rndChiSquare.rst

     :type df: scalar

     :param s_ncp: Optional argument, non-centrality parameter.

         ..
-NOTE:: This is the square root of the noncentrality parameter that sometimes goes under the symbol lambda.
+NOTE:: This is the square root of the noncentrality parameter that sometimes goes under the symbol :math:`\lambda`.

     :type s_ncp: scalar

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector